 We will make a note of what's been discussed and add this to your child's record.
+We will decide whether your child needs SEND Support

 If we decide that your child needs SEN support, we may require more information before organising a meeting in school.
 We will formally notify you in writing and your child will be added to the school's SEND register.